Pixocoin/Pixo-Cash/README.md

 * Acknowledgement to anyone who's code was used!
 * All the parents to my coin!
-* Inspiration - Bitcoin, Litecoin, Dorian Nakamoto, Charlie Lee, Vitalik Buterin (someone reminded me to put his name down), and my beautiful dog BeBe!
+* Inspiration - Litecoin, Charlie Lee, Vitalik Buterin (someone reminded me to put his name down), and my beautiful dog BeBe and our new dog Louie!
-* My parents, my sister and brother, and my wife!

 ## Donations